anusurya2403-dot/Projects/Clarify-CX transformation/README.md

-# Clarify — CX Transformation Project
+# Clarify - CX Transformation Project (Visit : https://woozy-teacher-283.notion.site/Clarify-CX-Transformation-Playbook-377779ca445980dfb913fb093120beb3)
 ### A 90-day customer service transformation.
 Built from scratch.

 > **Clarify** is a B2B SaaS company selling customer feedback and survey tooling to mid-market businesses.
 Despite being in the business of helping other companies understand their customers — Clarify's own customer service operation was severely underperforming.
 This project documents the full transformation.